The 5 Steps I would Follow if I was starting my Doll Making Business.

-While starting this way can certainly be “enough” to earn some sales, if something ever happens (and believe me, it happens all the time!) to the platforms you are using, you are left with empty hands, scratching your head (hello! ever-changing flippin’ algorythms!) and not being able to communicate with those that are interested (or were interested) in buying from you.
+While starting this way can certainly be “enough” to earn sales, if something ever happens (and believe me, it happens all the time!) to the platforms you are using, you are left with empty hands, scratching your head (hello? ever-changing algorythms) and not being able to communicate with those that are interested, or were interested, in buying from you.

 More than these technical reasons, your website is your home.

 Think of social media as the place where you hang out, the park, the coffee shop, the crafty corner in town.
 Your social media channels are where you make friends and establish relationships, but your website is your home.

 It’s where everything is, where things happen, where people can dig deep to know you.
 It’s like your online business card, your assistant, public relations and sales manager all in one.

 Your website will always speak for you.
 It will always be there.
 You own it, nobody else does.
 You can make it super deep and reveal a lot of you (like mine), or you can make it super simple.
 It’s all up to you.